IAMColumbia/gp2portfoliogame-CiarennHollis/artifactReleases/3FirstBuild/Documentation.md

  * (pseudo) Object pool -> enemies (pseudo because it's not implementing an Object Pool class like previous demos we've looked at)
  * Singleton -> tag manager
  * (sort of) Fly Weight -> commands get passed between the chord analyzer and command processor via an enum value rather than actually passing commands through
- * Observer -> allows some gameComponents to listens and react to when the properties they're interested in change which out them having to have a hard coded reference to that thing
+ * Observer -> allows some gameComponents to listen and react to when the properties they're interested in change without them having to have a hard-coded reference to that thing

 ## Not Working
  * Enemy manager gets rid of the enemies that are still active in the game when it spawns in new ones
- * The original sword the player starts with doesn't go away after it's been replaced by the new one when the player picks it up (it's visbile behind the new sword)
+ * The original sword the player starts with doesn't go away after it's been replaced by the new one when the player picks it up (it's visible behind the new sword)
+ * Screen textures aren't being drawn to the screen (most noticeably the Title and Instructions)

 ## Didn't Get to Implement
  * Game Animations